 While it’s normal for your cat to occasionally experience digestive discomfort, it shouldn’t be a regular occurrence.
-Through a combination of the right diet, hygiene, and feeding behaviors, you can make sure you protect your cat from suffering with an upset stomach.
+Through a combination of the right diet and feeding behaviors, you can help protect your cat from suffering from an upset stomach.

-If your cat has an upset stomach or another digestive issue, some of the most common symptoms are vomiting and diarrhea.
+If your cat has an upset stomach or another digestive issue, some of the most common signs are vomiting and diarrhea.
 You may also notice your cat eats less or struggles with eating.

 Stomach upsets can have a variety of underlying causes, including:

-- Systemic conditions like diabetes or kidney disease
+- Systemic conditions like hyperthyroidism or kidney disease

 - Ingesting toxic food or material

-Preventing an upset stomach in your cat through their diet
+Preventing an upset stomach in your cat with their diet

-One of the simplest ways to protect your cat against digestive issues and avoid an upset stomach is to make sure you are giving them a complete, nutritionally balanced food.
-If your cat has particular digestive sensitivities, food designed to support their gastrointestinal health can be an excellent way to keep up their well-being.
-Your vet may also recommend this diet as a "recovery" food to rebalance their system.
+One of the simplest ways to help protect your cat against digestive issues and upset stomachs is to feed them a complete, nutritionally balanced food.
+If your cat has particular digestive sensitivities your veterinarian may recommend a specific food with nutrients to support digestive health.

-A food designed to improve the gastrointestinal health of your cat may also include prebiotics like fructo-oligo-saccharides and mannan-oligo-saccharides (FOS and MOS).
-These encourage the growth of "beneficial" bacteria in your cat’s digestive tract and contribute to the strength of their natural defenses.
+A food designed to improve the gastrointestinal health of your cat may also include prebiotics.
+These encourage the growth of "beneficial" bacteria in your cat’s digestive tract.

 Feeding your cat to prevent an upset stomach

-Avoid any sudden changes in their diet, as this can cause stomach problems; transition your cat to a new food over a week, mixing their old and new food together and gradually increasing the percentage of new food.
+Avoid any sudden changes in their diet, as this can cause stomach problems.
+Transition your cat to a new food over a week to 10 days, mixing their old and new food together, and gradually increasing the percentage of new food each day.

-You can also divide their daily ration of food into several small meals which you place out at different times.
+You can also divide their daily ration of food into several small meals you feed them throughout the day.
 This helps prevent an upset stomach by alleviating the workload a large meal causes on their digestive system.
-Leave your cat in peace when they are eating; if they’re disturbed, they might become stressed and this can generate an upset stomach.
+Leave your cat in peace when they are eating; if they’re disturbed, they might become stressed and this can result in an upset stomach.

-It’s very important, too, to not give your cat leftovers or scraps.
-These can be very fatty, which can encourage an upset stomach, or may even harm them—chocolate, raw eggs and liver can all have damaging effects on your cat’s body.
+It’s also very important to not give your cat leftovers or scraps.
+These can encourage an upset stomach, or may even harm them.
+Chocolate, raw eggs and liver can all have damaging effects on your cat’s body.

-If you’re concerned about your cat’s digestive health and want to know more about the best ways you can support them, talk with your vet and they'll be happy to advise.
+If you’re concerned about your cat’s digestive health and want to know more about the best ways you can support them, seek advice from your veterinarian.